- Chinese Poll Tax Heritage Trust

 Examples of all projects recently funded by the Trust are listed on the previous recipients page.

-The Trust may conditionally approve applications on the basis that the project includes certain topics or work.
+The Trust may conditionally approve requests on the basis that the project includes certain topics or work.
 In such circumstances, applicants will be given up to two months to advise whether or not they will accept those conditions.

-Applications that are of a political nature.
+- Grant requests that are of a political nature.

 - Not-for-profit organisations